 The key focus of the week is to improve your ski ability in varied off piste snow conditions and different types of terrain, so we’ll be working on this every day.
 In order to practice in real backcountry terrain, we’ll be using touring kit most days to get further away from the lifts and find the best snow to practice on.
 Coaching and training sessions are always incorporated into ‘real’ days out skiing, with a mix of structured coaching, off piste practice and ski tours – so that you’ll get to enjoy a great weeks skiing (ie it’s a fun ‘holiday where you’ll learn’, not a whole week of ‘ski school’!)

 This is an to introductory/intermediate level course.
 To take part you should be at Fitness Level 2 and Tech Level 2/3 (see our Fitness/Experience guidelines).
 As a minimum standard, you need to have used skins and touring equipment before and be able to ski black runs and resort off piste terrain.
-On the fitness front, you take regular exercise and are capable of skinning at 300m per hour for 2-3 hours a day.

 This is the minimum requirement and teams of mixed ability/fitness are quite common, but the pace and scope for each day is determined by teaching objectives rather than a time critical journey – ie we have focused learning objectives each day, but the atmosphere is quite relaxed!